 Ultrasound of the liver: a study of the liver and the surrounding organs.
 Doppler ultrasound determines how well the blood vessels that carry blood to and from the liver are working

 Blood tests: These include liver function tests, clotting factors, routine blood tests, and culture.

 Presurgical studies, including blood tests, urine tests, chest X-rays ultrasound, CT abdomen, ECG etc, are performed, these tests are done to evaluate the severity of the liver disease, Once this is complete patient is accepted as a candidate for liver transplant and put on a Wait list for transplant

 Pre-transplant tests are performed, The testing makes sure the donor's liver has a good chance of working in body

 Matches your blood type

-Incision is made in the upper part of the abdomen.
+An incision is made in the upper part of the abdomen.